PRAISE CONNOR LEE (1929-1977)

 Lee graduated in 1960 and went to work for J. N. Pease for four years.
 He received several awards including an AIA Merit Award for a branch of First Citizens Bank.
 After leaving Pease, Lee worked in Charlotte as a partner with Brackett, Sadri & Lee before moving to Raleigh briefly to establish a branch office for Lyles Bissett Carlisle & Wolfe.
 He returned to Charlotte as a partner with Bill Little as Little Lee, and later left to establish his own firm in 1971.
 Lee died of a heart attack, his third, in 1977.
 If you know of any more Lee houses, please email.

-1970 - The Praise Connor Lee and Harriet J. Lee Residence II.
-Lee designed a second Modernist house for himself, 4242 Town and Country, Charlotte.
+1970 - The Praise Connor Lee and Harriet J. Lee Residence II, 4242 Town and Country Drive, Charlotte NC.
 3694 square feet.
 The Lees moved here after leaving Raleigh.
 Sold in 1998 to Roger and Joyce Grosswald.

 In 2009, Harriet Lee recalled a house near Carmel Road in Mountain Brook area of Charlotte but can't remember the location.

 Sources include: Charlotte-Mecklenburg Historic Landmarks Commission; Harriet J. Lee; Praise Connor Lee Jr.